viniciuskloppel/kite/README.md

 Solana itself is named after [a beach](https://en.wikipedia.org/wiki/Solana_Beach,_California).
 Kite is a high-level framework, so what is high above a beach?
 Kites! 🪁😃

+## How do I use Kite with Anchor, or other custom onchain programs?

+You can use Kite to interact with any onchain program, including Anchor programs.
+Just use [Codama](https://github.com/codama-idl/codama) to turn your program's IDL into a TypeScript client, and then [create transactions with the program's instructions](https://github.com/helius-labs/kite?tab=readme-ov-file#sendtransactionfrominstructions---send-a-transaction-with-multiple-instructions).

 ## Installation

 ```bash